-Beavers brought back from local extinction will soon be in the wilds of west London.
+Beavers brought back from local extinction can now be seen in the wilds of west London.

-Londoners will soon be able to take ‘beaver safaris’ to see the animals in the wild.
+Londoners will soon be able to take ‘beaver safaris’ after the animals were reintroduced to the UK capital this week.

 Widely hunted for their fur and meat, beavers went extinct in England during the 16th century.

 But after a decade of successful breeding programs, the semi-aquatic mammal is back.
-Now, they are being reintroduced to London - the first time they have lived in the capital for more than 400 years.
+Now, they have returned to London for the first time in more than 400 years.

-At least one male and one female Eurasian beaver will be released in Ealing’s Paradise Fields, an eight-hectare site of woodland and wetlands.
+A family of five Eurasian beavers have been released in Ealing’s Paradise Fields, an eight-hectare site of woodland and wetlands.

-The initiatives is one of 22 projects sharing a City of London rewilding fund of around £850,000 (€967,000).
-Mayor Sadiq Khan announced the new fund on World Rewilding Day (March 20).
+The initiative is one of 22 projects sharing a City of London rewilding fund of around £850,000 (€967,000).
+Mayor Sadiq Khan announced the new fund on World Rewilding Day earlier this year.

 “Despite the harm inflicted on the natural world, we have the power to make amends, and I am committed to ensuring that London is at the vanguard of efforts to reverse the trends of declining biodiversity and the destruction of nature," he said.